yrro/certmonger-exporter/README.md

 to this API is restricted to `root`; however we don't want to write a network-facing service that runs as root.

-The solution and modify D-Bus policy to allow `nobody` to query certmonger, and run the exporter as this non-privileged user.
+The solution is to modify D-Bus policy to allow `nobody` to query certmonger, and run the exporter as this non-privileged user.

+**Note that this exposes sensitive properties of certificate tracking requests to the `nobody` user**.
+This includes the `key-pin` property, which exposes the password used to encrypt a request's private key file on disk.
+This is a low-value secret which is itself stored on the disk in plain-text; access to requests' private key files themselves is not granted.

 If you prefer to use another user, you only need to edit [the D-Bus policy file](certmonger-exporter.dbus.conf) and [the systemd unit